daniel-furman/Furman-and-Goldsby/README.md

 ---

-Output from compaction tests (compaction*.csv) and pressure-density profiles (site-name*.csv) are availabe in the data/ subfolder.
+Output from compaction tests (compaction*.csv) and pressure-density profiles (site-name*.csv) are contained in the data/ subfolder.

 ### Abstract